 Portugal’s Algarve is one of the most well-known areas of the country.
 Beautiful clifftop views, beaches, and hiking trails make it a popular destination in the warmer months.
 However, unless you are renting a car it can be really tricky to get around, which is why I’m recommending one day as a visit.

-Faro has a large airport which is perfect for flying out of (or even catching a cheap flight back to Lisbon or Porto to catch your flight), however Faro is incredibly boring.
-I made the mistake of spending my day here and was very disappointed.
+Faro has a large airport which is perfect for flying out of (or even catching a cheap flight back to Lisbon or Porto to catch your flight), however Faro is really small.
+I made the mistake of spending my full day here and was disappointed.
 You can base yourself in Faro for the night, but do yourself a favour and hop on a bus to Lagos to explore to really see the Algarve.
 It’s about 1.5-2 hours away by public transit, so it will make for a long day, but trust me when I say it has a lot more to explore than Faro.

 The Algarve is about 4-5 hours by train from Lisbon, so your best bet is to catch an evening train on your final day in Lisbon so you arrive at night, then have the full next day to explore.
 If this seems like too much effort for one day, consider spending an extra day in Lisbon.
 It’s a big enough city that you can easily add on another day of sight-seeing, or visit some of its nearby beaches.